nus-cs2030/1718-s2/docs/lec2.md

 This is very similar to the code you saw in Lecture 1 and Exercise 1, except that in Line 2, we say that `class Circle implements GeometricShape`.
 This line informs the compiler that the programmer intends to implement all the methods included in the interface `GeometricShape` exactly as declared (in terms of names, the number of arguments, the types of arguments, returned type, and access modifier).
 The rest of the class is the same, except that we renamed `getCircumference` with `getPerimeter`, which is more general and apply to all shapes.
 You will also see that we added _annotations_ to our code by adding the line `@Override` before methods in `Circle` that implements the methods declared in `GeometricShape`.
 This annotation is optional, but it informs our intention to the compiler and helps make the intention of the programmer clearer to others who read the code.

 !!! note "Java Annotation"
-    Annotations are metadata we add that is not part of the code.
-Annotation does not affect execution.
+    Annotations are metadata that is not part of the code.
+They do not affect execution.
 They are useful to compilers and other software tools, as well as humans who read the code.
 While we can similarly make the code more human-friendly with comments, an annotation is structured and so can be easily parsed by software.  `@Override` is probably going to be the only annotation useful for us in this class.

 Note that we can have other methods (such as `moveTo`) in the class beyond what is promised in the interface the class implements.

-A class can implement more than one interfaces.
-For instance, let's say that we have another interface called `Printable`[^1] with a single method defined:
+A class can implement more than one interface.
+For instance, let's define another interface called `Printable`[^1] with a single method:

 ```
 interface Printable {